 Virunga NP: Interview with park management

-380 of the rare mountain gorillas live in Virunga National Park in large family groups.
-Now Britain’s SOCO International plc wants to drill for oil in the park.
-This would be the end of the park and of the gorillas.
-Rainforest Rescue interviewed Ephrem Balole from the park management of Virunga
+380 rare mountain gorillas live in Virunga National Park in large family groups.
+Now Britain’s SOCO International plc intends to drill for oil in the park.
+This would spell the end of the park and the gorillas.
+Rainforest Rescue interviewed Ephrem Balole of the Virunga park managment.

-Interview was realized by Rainforest Rescue* during the visit of Ephrem Balole in Hamburg on 17.
-Dezember 2012.
+Interview by Rainforest Rescue* during Ephrem Balole's visit to Hamburg on December 17, 2012.

-Balole: I am Ephrem Balole, 45 years old and I works in the Virunga National Park as a planning officer and I supervize logistic support.
-So, i'm not a Ranger, but I work in the logistic departement to help for ranger employment and so I know whats is ongoing on the ground.
+Balole: I am Ephrem Balole, 45 years old, and I work in Virunga National Park as a planning officer and I supervise logistic support.
+I'm not a ranger myself, but I work in the logistics department, helping with ranger deployment and so I know what is ongoing on the ground.

-Rainforest Rescue: Ephrem Balole, could you please report us under what kind of extraordinary conditions the rangers in the National Park have to work – especially in the context of Civil War?
+Rainforest Rescue: Ephrem Balole, could you please describe under what kind of extraordinary conditions the rangers in the National Park have to work – especially in the context of the civil war?

 Balole: Yes, it has been difficult to work in the context of war.
-We were expecting to realize 1,5 million dollars from tourism and everything was going well until early April when we were obliged to stop tourism because we could not provide security for visitors.
+We were expecting to realize $1.5 million from tourism and everything was going well until early April, when we were obliged to stop tourism because we could not provide security for visitors.
 So we changed into emergency situation.
-When the rebels occupied the gorilla sector, we could not access to it for the last eight months, not even the rangers.
+When the rebels occupied the gorilla sector, we could not access it for the past eight months, not even the rangers.
 It was too dangerous.
-Because of the bombings we feared that the gorillas could suffer a collateral damage but in early December, when we received the authorization of the rebel s to come back to the gorilla sector, we found five of the six gorilla groups with five new babies.
-We told clearly to the rebels and the soldiers that we are not involved in their war business.
-We have our work to protect the Virunga National park, which is a World Heritage Site.
+We feared that the gorillas could suffer collateral damage but in early December, when we received the authorization of the rebels to come back to the gorilla sector, we found five of the six gorilla groups with five new babies.
+We told the rebels and soldiers clearly that we are not involved in their war business.
+We have to work to protect Virunga National Park, which is a World Heritage Site.

-Rainforest Rescue: Could you please describe the current situation of illegal hunting in the Virunga N.P.
-And what does the park management do against poaching?
+Rainforest Rescue: Could you please describe the current situation of illegal hunting in the Virunga National Park, and what is the park management doing against poaching?

-Rainforest Rescue: Africa is one of the hot spots of illegal logging.
-What are the effects of illegal logging on Virunga NP?
+Rainforest Rescue: Africa is one of the hotspots of illegal logging.
+What are the effects of illegal logging on Virunga National Park?

-Balole: The oil company got the authorization from the presidential decree to conduct some research of oil in the area.
-And fortunately there is a conservation law that prohibits extractive activity in the park.
-Especially Soco oil, that is owning Bloc 5 in Virunga National Park, is conducting aereal search outside the park – this is not illegal.
-But we are sure that this will not be suffisant to know if there is oil and in which quantity.
+Balole: The oil company got the authorization by presidential decree to conduct some research of oil in the area.
+Fortunately, there is a conservation law from 1969 that prohibits extractive activity in the park.
+SOCO International, which owns Block 5 in Virunga National Park, is conducting aereal research outside the park – this is not illegal.
+But we are sure that this will not be sufficient to know whether there is oil and in which quantity.
 They might need to conduct some research on the ground.
 That would be illegal.

 Rainforest Rescue: So the oil production represents a big threat for the park?

-Rainforest Rescue: Some years ago critics pointed out that the park management is not work in favour of local communities that live in the Virunga region.
+Rainforest Rescue: Some years ago critics pointed out that the park management is not working in favor of local communities that live in the Virunga region.
 Some rangers even expelled people from the National Park.
 What is your opinion on that?

-Balole: In fact, Virunga National Park shares 30 percent of the revenues with the community.
-With these 30 percent we recently built nine schools, a healthcare center and a network of water supply.
+Balole: In fact, Virunga National Park shares 30 percent of its revenues with the community.
+With these 30 percent we recently built nine schools, a healthcare center and a water supply network.
 And now we have a hydrodam.
 These are clear examples of our relationship with the community.
-We also need to implement local people livelihood in this area because the local people are really poor and the wildlife conservation can be a leverage factor of their development.
-We need to settle a development scheme through the park.
+We also need to implement local peoples' livelihood in this area because the local people are really poor and wildlife conservation can be a leverage factor for their development.
+We need to set up a development scheme through the park.
 If the park is peaceful we can set up tourism – we have a huge potential.
-And in the tourism we need food, we need accomodation, transportation and a huge network linkage in the community.
-We have the potential but we have problems to implement all this on the ground.
+And for tourism we need food, we need accomodation, transportation and a huge network linkage in the community.
+We have the potential, but we have problems implementing all this on the ground.

 * Interview was realized by David Vollrath and Jenna Kulp.